A Fight for Private Property Rights

 Here are tips for keeping squatters away from your property:

-- Regular Visits: Visit or inspect your property regularly.
+- Regular Visits: Regularly visit or inspect your property to prevent illegal occupation.

 - Secure the Property: Lock all entry points and consider installing security cameras.

-- Engage Neighbors: Ask neighbors to watch your property if it is vacant.
+- Engage Neighbors: Ask neighbors to watch your property if it is vacant, and to report anything suspicious.

-- Post “No Trespassing” Signs: Signs can support your case if squatters try to claim adverse possession.
+- Post “No Trespassing” Signs: These signs can support your case if squatters try to claim adverse possession.

 - Hire a Property Management Firm: Professional property managers can help monitor your property.